MantissaMr/eth-log-cruncher/README.md

 }
 ```

-## Philosophy
-Keep your data stream clean.
-The tool writes only machine-readable JSONL to `stdout`, and all human-facing progress or summary messages are emitted to `stderr`.
-This makes it composable with standard UNIX tools and ideal for automated ingestion pipelines.

 ## Contributing
 PRs and issues welcome.
 If you add parsers for more Geth subsystems or improve performance, please open an issue first to discuss the approach.
-Even better doc welcome of course.

 ## License
-tk
+This project is licensed under the **MIT License**.
 ```